 - Module Co-ordinator VMS1002: The Veterinary Professional

-- Module-Co-ordinator VMS3005: Fundamentals of Veterinary Practice: Practice Management, Ethics, Law, Communications and Career Choices
+- Module co-ordinator VMS3011 and Unit Lead: Fundamentals of Veterinary Practice: Practice Management, Ethics, Law, Communications and Career Choices